cameronmcnz/cameronmcnz/_posts/2021-08-07-gitflow-maven-java-builds.md

 <figure class="figure">
   <img src="/assets/01-flow.jpg" alt="Git flow Example Start" class="img-fluid mx-auto d-block img-thumbnail rounded ">
-  <figcaption class="figure-caption">This is the history of the Git repo on GitHub.</figcaption>
+  <figcaption class="figure-caption">This is the commit history of the Git repo on GitHub as we start this challenge.</figcaption>
 </figure>

 ## 1. Clone the Remote Repository

 Create a folder named C:\workspace and open this folder up in the BASH shell.
 This can be done by right-clicking on the folder in Windows Explorer and selecting Git Bash Here.
+You might already have one created.
+You can run this from any folder on your filesystem if you like, so long as you have Git installed.

 Issue the following command to clone the repository: